alanbuxton/syracuse-neo/integration/test_dump/dump-2/20231224180756/README.md

-For test purposes, this load removes the following docs:
+For test purposes, this load attempts to remove the following docs:

-2834130
-2834031
-2834288

-And reinstates:

-2834130
-2834031

-In real life, you'd expect all deleted items to be reinstated.
+https://1145.am/db/4076088/Jde_Peets - member of a merged group, can't be deleted https://1145.am/db/4076092/Sauber_Group - sole member, can be deleted https://1145.am/db/4074766/Openai - root of a merged group, can't be deleted https://1145.am/db/4076564/Oldcastle_Buildingenvelope - sole member, can be deleted

+And updates the first 3